Version Compatibility

 These documents add per-package detail under the rules on this page:

 durable-workflow/workflow(PHP) —docs/api-stability.md.
-Authoritative for the PHP authoring API, theSupport\*server-facing classes, and the frozen history-event wire-format tables.durable-workflow/server—README.mdanddocs/contracts/*.
+Authoritative for the PHP authoring API, theSupport\*server-facing classes, and the frozen history-event wire-format tables.durable-workflow/sdk(PHP) —README.md.
+Authoritative for the framework-neutral remote client and worker API distributed from Packagist.durable-workflow/server—README.mdanddocs/contracts/*.
 Authoritative for the standalone server's request/response contracts.dwCLI —/docs/polyglot/cli-reference.
 Authoritative for the JSON output shapes and exit codes.- Python SDK —

 Release Rules